Accreditation & Self Assessment

 Agencies that complete the self assessment process and present their findings to the public and elected officials will be officially recognized by APWA for their effort.
 Recognition will consist of an appropriate certificate or plaque which commends the agency for successful completion of the self assessment program.

 This recognition should not be confused with agency accreditation which requires substantial compliance with all applicable recommended practices; setting goals for improvement; and a formal evaluation of the agency's policies, procedures and practices.
 More information on accreditation for agencies is found elsewhere in this publication.

 The recognition will be presented to the agency by a representative of APWA at a meeting of the agency's elected body and at a meeting of the local APWA chapter.

 APWA is committed to periodically updating the recommended practices contained in Public Works Management Practices.
 The updates will be based on a formal review by an advisory committee of practitioners to ensure that the recommended practices are both relevant and current.

 It is intended that the Management Practices manual be a "living" document.
 As your agency conducts a self assessment APWA would invite you to submit your suggestions for recommended practices that should be added, deleted, or revised.

-Send your recommendations to APWA's Director of Professional Development, Ann Daniels
+Send your recommendations to APWA's Director of Accreditation, Ann Daniels

 Back to the Top